New York 'Times' Report Details New Justice Brett Kavanaugh Sexual Misconduct Claims

 The allegations from Deborah Ramirez, who was a freshman at the time, first surfaced during Kavanaugh’s heated Senate confirmation hearings.
 It was at those Senate hearings, that Christine Blasey Ford accused Kavanaugh of trying to rape her at a house party in 1982 in a gripping testimony that sparked many women to come forward with their own stories about sexual assault.

-During the hearings, Kavanaugh had suggested that Ramirez’s accusations would have been “the talk of campus” they were true.
+During the hearings, Kavanaugh had suggested that Ramirez’s accusations would have been “the talk of campus” if they were true.
 The Times’ report alleges that it was.

 Per the Times: